< Browse to Previous Essay | Browse to Next Essay >

 In 1870, Edward Hanford filed the plat of his donation claim in south Seattle.
 Roberta Frye Watt, writer and granddaughter of Arthur Denny, noted that Hanford's plat reflected names from the recently ended Civil War: "Lander, McClellan, Stevens, Sheridan, Grant, Sherman, Sterrett, and Gansevoort."

 The Seattle Hanfords

-Edward and Abigail Hanford had five children: Thaddeus, Cornelius, Frank, Arthur, and Clarence.
+Edward and Abigail Hanford had five children who survived to adulthood: Thaddeus (1847-1892), Cornelius (1849-1926), Frank (1853-1921), Arthur (1855-1932), and Clarence (1857-1920).
 Arthur and Clarence were born in Seattle.
-Cornelius Holgate Hanford (1849-1926) became one of Washington state's distinguished jurists and a writer of note.
-His three volume Seattle and Environs, 1852-1924 has added wonderful detail to the Seattle story.
+Cornelius Holgate Hanford became a prominent territorial and then federal judge as well as a writer.
+His three volume Seattle and Environs, 1852-1924 added wonderful detail to the Seattle story.
 The eldest son Thaddeus graduated from the University of Rochester and later became a newspaperman in Seattle.
 At one time he owned the Daily Intelligencer.

 Edward Hanford, Seattle pioneer, logger, orchardist, family man, and founder of South Seattle, died in the city he loved on September 24, 1884.

 Clarence Bagley, History of King County (Chicago and Seattle: S. J. Clarke Publishing Co., 1929).
 Also See: Roberta Frye Watt, Four Wagons West (Portland: Binfords & Mort, 1931); Sophie Frye Bass, Pig-Tail Days in Old Seattle (Portland: Binfords & Mort, 1937).